10-month-old girl dies after she’s left in hot car outside Virginia grocery store

 RICHMOND, Va. — A baby girl left in a hot car died Tuesday afternoon in Richmond, Crime Insider sources told Jon Burkett, according to WTVR.

-The child, believed to be 10-months old, was left in the SUV while the adult she was with went grocery shopping, those sources told Burkett.
+The child, believed to be a 10-months old, was left in the SUV while the adult she was with went grocery shopping, those sources told Burkett.

 The car was then driven to a home along the 4600 block of Britannia Road, between Broad Rock Boulevard and Warwick Road, in South Richmond.
 That’s where emergency crews responded just before 2 p.m.